Juvénal Habyarimana

 An ethnic Hutu, Habyarimana served in several security positions including minister of defense under Rwanda's first president, Grégoire Kayibanda.
 After overthrowing Kayibanda in a coup in 1973, he became the country's new president and eventually continued his predecessor's pro-Hutu policies.
 He was a dictator, and electoral fraud was suspected for his unopposed re-elections: 98.99% of the vote on 24 December 1978, 99.97% of the vote on 19 December 1983, and 99.98% of the vote on 19 December 1988.
-During his rule, Rwanda became a totalitarian, one-party state in which his MRND-party enforcers required people to chant and dance in adulation of the President at mass pageants of political "animation".
+During his rule, Rwanda became a totalitarian, one-party state in which his MRND-party enforcers required people to chant and dance in adulation of the president at mass pageants of political "animation".
 While the country as a whole had become slightly less impoverished during Habyarimana's tenure, the great majority of Rwandans remained in circumstances of extreme poverty.

 In 1990, the Tutsi-led Rwandan Patriotic Front (RPF) launched the Rwandan Civil War against his government.
-After three years of war, he signed the Arusha Accords in 1993 with the RPF as a peace agreement.
-The following year, Habyarimana was killed under mysterious circumstances when his aircraft, also carrying the President of Burundi, Cyprien Ntaryamira, was shot down by a missile near Kigali.
-His assassination ignited ethnic tensions in the region and helped spark the genocide against the Tutsi.
+After three years of war, Habyarimana signed the Arusha Accords in 1993 with the RPF as a peace agreement.
+The following year, he died under mysterious circumstances when his plane, also carrying the President of Burundi, Cyprien Ntaryamira, was shot down by a missile near Kigali.
+His assassination ignited ethnic tensions in the region and helped spark the Rwandan genocide.

 Early life and education

 Juvénal Habyarimana was born on 8 March 1937, in Gisenyi, Ruanda-Urundi to a wealthy Hutu family.
 After receiving a primary education, he attended the College of Saint Paul in Bukavu, Belgian Congo, where he graduated with a degree in mathematics and humanities.
 In 1958 he enrolled in Lovanium University's medical school in Léopoldville.
 After the beginning of the Rwandan Revolution the following year, Habyarimana left Lovanium and enrolled in the officer training school in Kigali.
 He graduated with distinction in 1961 and became an aide to the Belgian commander of the force in Rwanda.
 He married Agathe Kanziga in 1962.

-On 29 June 1963 Habyarimana—at the rank of lieutenant—was appointed head of the Garde Nationale Rwandaise.
+On 29 June 1963 Habyarimana, as a lieutenant, was appointed head of the Garde Nationale Rwandaise.
 Two years later he was made Minister of the National Guard and Police.